csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **2.12** Consider the relational database of Figure 2.14.
 Give an expression in the relational algebra to express each of the following queries:

 a.
-Find the names of all employees who work for “First Bank Corpora- tion”.
+Find the names of all employees who work for “First Bank Corporation”.

 b.
 Find the names and cities of residence of all employees who work for “First Bank Corporation”.

 c.
 Find the names, street address, and cities of residence of all employees who work for “First Bank Corporation” and earn more than $10,000.

 **2.13** Consider the bank database of Figure 2.15.
-Give an expression in the rela- tional algebra for each of the following queries:
+Give an expression in the relational algebra for each of the following queries:

 a.
 Find all loan numbers with a loan value greater than $10,000.